 – Ricky Gervais

 Literary fiction is the written version of storytelling.
 The novel Don Quixote de La Mancha was published in 1605.
-After over four hundred years it's still one of the most read stories worldwide because a part of everyone relates to Don Quixote.
+After over four hundred years, it's still one of the most-read stories worldwide because a part of everyone relates to Don Quixote.
 The tale helps connect all of us together.

 But none of this is what this post is about.
-I tricked you into getting interested, and now I’m changing the subject to what really matters.
+I tricked you into getting interested, and now I’m changing the subject to what matters.

 The future of storytelling

 I have a prediction.
-There’s no need to argue with me over it because in a few years you’ll see that I’m right.
+There’s no need to argue with me over it because you'll see I'm right in a few years.
+Here’s what’s going to happen:

 Families will spend more time